 Java coffee was on the cusp of obscurity

-Over the years, coffee beans like those sourced from Columbia and Brazil, became more hotly demanded, gradually sending java to oblivion.
+Over the years, beans like those sourced from Columbia and Brazil, became more hotly demanded, gradually sending java to oblivion.
 Thankfully, a new generation of coffee growers sprung up from the original region and Java brew is back again in business and enjoying healthy demand.
 This is as a result of the growing region’s conduciveness to rear coffee, which has encouraged others to retrace their steps to the birthplace of pro coffee production on the altitudes of Java.

 Java: the programming protocol